Measuring Depth of Matroids: Basic terminology and notation

 If $\FF$ is a field, we denote the set of all matrices with $m$ rows and $n$ columns by $\FF^{\,m \times n}$.
 Given a matrix $\veAm$, we denote the entry on its $i$-th row and $j$-th column by $A_{ij}$.
 If $\veAm$ and $\veAm'$ are two matrices over $\FF$, we say that they are \emph{row-equivalent} if one can be obtained from the other by performing elementary row operations.

-In the context of integer programming, several variants of the tree-depth of matrices are used.
+In the context of integer programming, several variants of tree-depth of matrices are used.
 Given a matrix $\veAm$, the \emph{primal graph} $G_P(\veAm)$ of $\veAm$ is the graph in which vertices one-to-one correspond to columns, and two vertices are adjacent if $\veAm$ contains a row in which the corresponding entries are both nonzero.
 Analogously, the \emph{dual graph} $G_D(\veAm)$ of a matrix $\veAm$ is the graph with vertices corresponding to rows and two vertices being adjacent if there exists a column of $\veAm$ in which the corresponding entries are both nonzero.
 Finally, the \emph{incidence graph} $G_I(\veAm)$ of a matrix $\veAm$ is a bipartite graph in which one part of vertices corresponds to rows, the other to columns, and two vertices corresponding to a row $i$ and a column $j$ are adjacent if $A_{ij} \neq 0$.
 The \emph{primal tree-depth} $\td_P(\veAm)$ of a matrix $\veAm$ is then the tree-depth of its primal graph $G_P(\veAm)$.
-The \emph{dual} and the \emph{incidence tree-depth} are defined analogously.
+The \emph{dual} and the \emph{incidence tree-depth} are defined analogously as the tree-depth of the dual and incidence graphs of~$\veAm$.